arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 Besides Existential and Universally Quantified properties, there is another dimension along which you can distinguish what I call the *Essential* and the *Collateral* Properties.

-* An *Essential Property* is the direct translation of the business requirement, like the example of the shipped books.
+* An *Essential Property* is the direct translation of the business requirement, like the example of the shipped books.<br/>Alternative names are *Obvious Property* and *Business Rule as Property*.
+You can read a Java example in Johannes Link's [Pattern: Business Rule as Property][https://blog.johanneslink.net/2018/07/16/patterns-to-find-properties/#pattern-business-rule-as-property]

 * A *Collateral Property* is any observation that holds true in a context, and that can be indirectly deriveded from the business requirement.
 For example:
   * the fact that `sum(a, b)` is commutative
   * the observation that sorting a collection does not change its size (a so called "invariant")
   * the fact in a bank transfer the sum of money between the two involved bank accounts remains constant (again, an invariant)
   * running both your system and a simplified model with the same input, and comparing the outputs (this is called [Model-based testing][model-based-testing])
-  * comparing your program's behavior with an test oracle (see [test oracle on Wikipedia][test-oracle])
+  * comparing your program's behavior with an test oracle (see [Test Oracle][test-oracle] on Wikipedia)

 Collateral Properties do not in general completely specify the behaviour of the code under test.
 In some cases, though, a set of them does form a complete specification.